heineman/LearningAlgorithms/README.md

 This repository contains the Python code for:

-	Learning ALgorithms: A Programmer's Guide to Writing Better Code George T. Heineman
+	Learning Algorithms: A Programmer's Guide to Writing Better Code George T. Heineman
 	ISBN: 978-1-49-209106-6